 - Closed some parks fully, meaning all vehicular access, trails and restrooms within these parks are closed.

 - Some state parks and beaches have no vehicle access, meaning no parking facilities and parking on roadways is prohibited.
-Remaining state parks and beaches have limited vehicle access available.
+Some state parks and beaches may have limited vehicle access available.

-- Most campgrounds are still temporarily closed.
-Some campgrounds have started to reopen with modifications using this phased and regionally driven approach.
+- Some campgrounds are still temporarily closed.
+Most campgrounds have started to reopen with modifications using this phased and regionally driven approach.

 - All events were canceled.
 New event cancellations or requests to postpone already-approved events are not being accepted at this time.